 Permafree is a term that simply means the book is always free or “permanently free.”

-Though I don’t make any money on downloads of book one, the idea is to capture readers’ attention so they’ll hopefully buy the next books in the series.
-At that time, I had the first and second books out, and the third was almost ready.
+Though I don’t make any money on downloads of this book, the idea is to capture readers’ attention so they’ll hopefully buy the next books in my series.
+When I made this decision, I had already self-published the first and second books, and the third was almost ready.

-If you’re not familiar with BookBub, it’s the holy grail of ads for fiction authors.
+If you’re not familiar with BookBub, it’s the holy grail of book marketing for fiction authors.

 BookBub is what made all the difference in this promotion.
 If you hang out with other writers long enough, you’ll discover that BookBub is THE place to advertise your books if you can.

-How it works is that BookBub sends out newsletters to thousands of readers each day.
+So here’s how BookBub works.
+The company sends out newsletters to thousands of readers each day.
 You pay to get your book featured in their newsletters.
 The price varies depending on the price point of your book and which newsletter you want to be featured in.